 Under 425 ILCS 60/1, the Smoke Detector Act, buildings and dwellings, including single-family units, must have at least one functional smoke alarm in place on each story.
 Single-family homes must have a detector on each floor of the house, including the basement.
 A seasoned burn injury lawyer in Evergreen Park may raise the issue of missing fire escapes or smoke detectors during the legal proceedings.

 The Fireworks Regulation Act of Illinois, 425 ILCS 30/1, requires precise storage and handling methods for pyrotechnics.
 These flammable items must not be stored near combustible substances nor windows where the sun shines through the glass.

 Fireworks must be properly labeled so that they warn consumers and others about their dangerous tendencies.
-A diligent attorney in Evergreen Park may have experience handling cases involving pyrotechnic-related accidents.
+A diligent personal injury attorney may have experience handling cases involving pyrotechnic-related accidents.

 If you believe your accident was caused by someone else’s careless and reckless actions, you may have a legal remedy.
 You may be eligible to seek compensation for a wide range of damages such as pain and suffering, mental anguish, and loss of enjoyment of life.

 Schedule a consultation today with an Evergreen Park burn injury lawyer.